-University College London (UCL) as the Sponsor, has overall responsibility for the conduct of the study.
-We are responsible for ensuring the study is carried out ethically and in the best interests of the study participants.
+As the national sponsor in Australia, Griffith University has responsibility for the conduct of this study in Australia, with UCL having overall responsibility of the study.
+UCL and Griffith University are responsible for ensuring the study is carried out ethically and in the best interests of the study participants.

-The study is funded by a grant awarded by the MS Society with further supportive funding from UCL.
-In Australia, further funding has been granted by MS Australia and MS WA.
+The study is funded by the UK MS Society with further supportive funding from UCL.